vestalisvirginis/synphage/docs/phages.md

     <figcaption>Full asset check results.</figcaption>
 </figure>

-The metadata attached to the second step of the validation inform the user about the logic applied to the file, more precisely what feature type the software will be using for downstream processing and what attribute will be used as unique identifier for the coding genes.
+The metadata attached to the second step of the validation inform the user about the logic applied to file processing in later steps, more precisely what feature type the software will be using for downstream processing and what attribute will be used as unique identifier for the coding genes.
 <figure markdown="span">
     ![Logic - Validation Job](./images/phages/validation_apply_logic.png)
     <figcaption>Step 2 of the validation with metadata.</figcaption>